The weight distribution of irreducible cyclic codes associated with decomposable generalized Paley graphs: Introduction

-The final two sections are devoted to applications of the reduction result given in Theorem~2.2.
-In Section 6, we consider Artin-Schreier curves $C_{k,\beta}(m)$ with affine equations $y^p-y=\beta x^k$ where $k\mid \frac{p^m-1}{p-1}$ and $\beta\in \ff_{p^m}$.
-In Proposition 6.1 we give a direct relationship between the $\ff_{p^m}$-rational points of the curve $C_{k,\beta}(p^m)$ and the eigenvalues of the graph $\G(k,p^m)$.
+between the the number of $\ff_{p^m}$-rational points of the curve $C_{k,\beta}(p^m)$ and the eigenvalues of the graph $\G(k,p^m)$.
 Then, via this connection between curves and graphs and the reduction result for graphs, we express the number of rational points of an Artin-Schreier curve over a field $\ff_{p^{ab}}$ in terms of linear combinations of the number of rational points of Artin-Schreier curves over a subfield $\ff_{p^a}$ (see Corollary~\ref{ratpoints}).

-Finally, as a second application, we give an expression for Gaussian periods in terms of Gaussian periods of smaller parameters (Corollary \ref{gaussitos}).
+Finally, as a second application, we give an expression for Gaussian periods in terms of Gaussian periods of smaller parameters (Proposition \ref{gaussitos}).
+In fact, we show that, under the same hypothesis of Cartesian decomposability of GP-graphs used in Theorem 2.2, each Gaussian period $\eta_i^{(k,p^{ab})}$ is an integral linear combination of Gaussian periods $\eta_j^{(u,p^a)}$.
 In the particular case that the smaller pair is semiprimitive, we get the simple explicit expression of Proposition \ref{GP upr}.